-Prior to applying to the Law Society of Upper Canada’s Certified Specialist Program (“CSP”), applicants are asked to review the Administrative Policies Governing the Certified Specialist Program (“Policies”).
+Prior to applying to the Law Society of Ontario’s Certified Specialist Program (“CSP”), applicants are asked to review the Administrative Policies Governing the Certified Specialist Program (“Policies”).
 The Application for Certification is common to all specialty areas and must be completed by all applicants.
 The Standards for Certification and Learning Criteria must also be included in the application and are specific to the specialty area to which an application is being made.

 As part of the application process, the appropriate number and type of reference forms must be received from referees as defined in the applicable Standards for Certification.
 Reference Forms can be submitted to the CSP in any of the following formats: